hammamikhairi/Latom/README.md

 # Introduction

-Latom, is a song downloader that accepts Youtube and spotify links.
+Latom, is an asynchronous song downloader that accepts Youtube and spotify links.
 The app currently supports downloading :
 - Singles
 - Playlists
 - Albums